Louisiana prisoner with COVID-19 dies; reopen debate flares

 NEW ORLEANS (AP) - A 69-year-old prisoner at the Louisiana State Penitentiary is the first state prisoner known to have died after being diagnosed with COVID-19, state corrections officials announced Monday.

-The unidentified man was serving a live sentence for first-degree murder when he died Saturday.
-Corrections officials said he had an underlying health condition.
-He had been hospitalized in Baton Rouge since April 15.
+Corrections officials did not identify the prisoner, who was serving a life sentence for first-degree murder.
+They said he had an underlying health condition and had been hospitalized since April 15 before dying on Saturday.

 Louisiana has started the process for temporarily furloughing up to 1,200 inmates, in a bid to decrease the virus’s potential spread in the close confines of prison facilities.
 Corrections Secretary Jimmy LeBlanc created a six-person review panel to consider temporary furloughs for inmates convicted of nonviolent, non-sex-offense crimes who are within the last six months of their sentences.
 The ACLU of Louisiana has called the process a start but far less than what is needed to reduce the prison population and protect public health.